 Nationally, Western Union supports education and improving financial literacy.
 Internationally, the foundation generally fosters economic empowerment in developing countries.
 It currently focuses its international giving on about 25 countries and the European Union.

-Another path to economic empowerment, believes Western Union, is through education.
-In 2012, the foundation launched its signature education program, Education for Better, in order to improve secondary education and vocational programs across more than 50 countries.
-According to foundation president Patrick Gaston, education “plays a powerful role in changing peoples’ lives for the better,” and increased access to education leads to “stronger, more resilient communities and economies worldwide.”
+Another path to economic empowerment, believes Western Union, is through education. the foundation's signature education program, Education for Better aims to improve secondary education and vocational programs across more than 50 countries.

-However, Western Union Foundation's economic security focused giving to disaster relief is an exception.
-It partners NGOs abroad with the Western Union crisis management team to deploy resources quickly when communities are devastated by earthquakes, floods, and tsunami.
+The Western Union Foundation's economic security focused giving to disaster relief partners NGOs abroad with the Western Union crisis management team to deploy resources quickly when communities are devastated by earthquakes, floods, and tsunami.
 The foundation funds emergency response and rebuilding efforts in the wake of natural disasters and also offers in-kind support to NGOs working in disaster-stricken regions.
 Once a disaster occurs, Western Union is typically able to get on scene and begin responding within 48 hours.

 Western Union's global development grantees are often smaller entities based in the country where they conduct operations.
 For the most part, Western Union grants are about $10,000 each, but they can range up to around $250,000.